Paul Dehn: Writing career

 In 1949, Dehn began a collaboration with composer James Bernard.
 Dehn asked Bernard to collaborate with him on the original story for the Boulting Brothers film Seven Days to Noon (1950).

 He narrated the 1951 documentary Waters of Time and later wrote plays, operettas and musicals for the stage.
 He wrote the lyrics for songs in two films, Moulin Rouge (1952) and The Innocents (1961).

 Through the 1960s, Dehn concentrated on screenwriting for spy films, including Goldfinger (1964), The Spy Who Came in from the Cold (1965), and The Deadly Affair (1967).
 He was recommended to the latter two projects by source material author John le Carré himself, who said Dehn knew far more about espionage world than himself.
 Le Carré said that Dehn "[he had] a pretty startling experience of the spook world, but he was a very gentle guy, lovely to work with."

+Dehn wrote the screenplay for Franco Zeffirelli's 1967 film of The Taming of the Shrew, starring Elizabeth Taylor and Richard Burton.
+The film was a significant box-office hit.

 He later wrote the screenplays for the second, third, and fourth original Planet of the Apes movies and received the story-by credit on the fifth.
 He wrote the libretto for William Walton's opera The Bear and two by Lennox Berkeley; A Dinner Engagement and Castaway.

 His last screenplay was for Sidney Lumet's all-star Murder on the Orient Express (1974), based on the Agatha Christie whodunit, for which he was nominated for an Academy Award for Best Adapted Screenplay.

 Dehn resurrected or reinvented at least three genres given up for dead at the time; the British mystery, the Shakespeare adaptation, and the spy film.